dvmason/Pharo-Functional/README.md

 ```

-It also includes composition of blocks as a function example:
+It also includes composition of blocks as a function for example:

 ```smalltalk
 inc:= [ :x| x+1 ].